VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 If a ranged player have <span class='speDebuff'>Shackles of Companionship</span> (or a melee have <span class='speDebuff'>Shackles of Loneliness</span>), that player swap his position with his partner :
 <img class='soloImg' src='{{ page.imagePath | append: 'aetherialShackles.jpg' }}'>

-Next is **Gaoler's Flail**, with either the morningstar/chakram combo or double anchor.
+Next is **Gaoler's Flail**, with either the morning star/chakram combo or double anchor.

 Follow by **Pitiless Flail of Grace** or **Pitiless Flail of Purgation** at random.
 Swap tank during the cast and have the new tank share with the group or move away depending of the cast name.
 For the flare, the tank can stand at max melee range at North East while the rest of the rest of the group stays South to keep uptime.